 The Loddon Campaspe Regional Partnership is one of nine Partnerships across the state, established by the Victorian Government in recognition that the local communities are in the best position to understand the challenges and opportunities faced by their region.

 Our central Victoria region has a diverse population and a buoyant economy based on agriculture, retail, health and manufacturing.

 Bendigo, one of Victoria’s largest and fastest growing regional cities, lies at the heart of the region and is a prosperous and vibrant hub of cultural and economic activity.
 Many migrant and refugee communities have settled nearby.

 Our region includes:

-Since our establishment in 2016, the Loddon Campaspe Regional Partnership has been active consulting and engaging with thousands of people living and working in our community.
+The Loddon Campaspe Regional Partnership has actively consulted and engaged with thousands of people living and working in our community.

 Our Partnership presents annually to Government on our region's priorities.
-However, in early 2019, the Partnership completed a Loddon Campaspe Outcomes Roadmap (PDF 619.4 KB) - a summary of the key outcomes the Partnership is striving to achieve long term, as well as a description of the actions and key projects the Partnership is focussing on, and what success will look like for the region.
+The Partnership has a Loddon Campaspe Outcomes Roadmap (PDF 619.4 KB) - a summary of the key outcomes the Partnership is striving to achieve long term, as well as a description of the actions and key projects the Partnership is focussing on, and what success will look like for the region.

-We have been active in bringing different groups and different levels and parts of Government together in our region, in getting people talking and listening, and in providing Governments with insight into how we can better design policy so it fits the needs and expectations of our communities.
+We have been active in bringing different groups and parts of Government together in our region, in getting people talking, listening to the needs and expectations of our communities, and providing Governments with insight into how we can design policy to effectively service our region.